-As of December 31, 2013, we had cumulative net operating loss carryforwards for federal and state income tax purposes of approximately \$146.5 million and \$121.6 million, respectively, and available tax credit carryforwards of approximately \$0.7 million for federal income tax purposes and \$2.3 million for state income tax purposes, which can be carried forward to offset future taxable income, if any.
+As of December 31, 2014, we had cumulative net operating loss carryforwards for federal and state income tax purposes of approximately \$169.2 million and \$134.2 million, respectively, and available tax credit carryforwards of approximately \$15.2 million for federal income tax purposes and \$11.5 million for state income tax purposes, which can be carried forward to offset future taxable income, if any.

-Our federal net operating loss carryforwards expire starting in 2017 and state net operating losses expire starting in 2013.
-Federal tax credit carryforwards expire starting in 2033.
-In connection with our sale of Series A-1 preferred stock and the sale of common stock in our initial public offering in 2013, we believe that our net operating losses and tax credits were subject to an annual limitation due to the ownership change provisions by the Internal Revenue Code of 1986 under Section 382 and similar state provisions.
-As a result of the limitations under Section 382, our federal and state tax and operating loss and tax credit carryforwards may be limited the Company is reviewing the potential impact of the Section 382 limitations on its federal and state net operating loss and tax credit carryforwards.
+Our federal net operating loss carryforwards expire starting in 2019, state net operating losses expire starting in 2015 and, federal tax credit carryforwards expire starting in 2033.
+Upon analysis, we believe that our net operating losses and tax credits were subject to an annual limitation due to the ownership change provisions by the Internal Revenue Code of 1986 under Section 382 and similar state provisions.
+As a result of the limitations under Section 382, our federal and state tax operating loss and tax credit carryforwards have been limited.